rluders/httpsuite/README.md

 ## Notes for contributors

-- request façade and helpers live in `request*.go`
+- request facade and helpers live in `request*.go`
-- response façade, helpers, builders, and write internals live in `response*.go`
+- response facade, helpers, builders, and write internals live in `response*.go`
 - problem details, config, builders, and helpers live in `problem*.go`

-## Release notes draft for `v3.0.0`

-- root module is now stdlib-only
-- validation moved to `github.com/rluders/httpsuite/validation/playground`
-- request parsing supports configurable body-size limits
-- problem type configuration is explicit via `ProblemConfig`
-- global validator support added via `SetValidator` and `RegisterDefault`
-- response metadata is generic, with optional `PageMeta` and `CursorMeta`

 ## Release workflow